Is Amazon Prime in Canada Worth It?

 Amazon Prime is something that has created a lot of Buzz.
 Lately, it seems that a lot of people see it, simply, as an alternative to Netflix.
 Others see it as an alternative to eBay.
+You have to make sure to use an Amazon price tracker though.

 Which is correct?